TYPO3-Documentation/site-introduction/README.md

 To execute acceptance tests the selenium service has to be enabled before starting DDEV.
 This can be done by renaming the file `.ddev/docker-compose.chrome.yaml.inactive` to `.ddev/docker-compose.chrome.yaml.inactive`.
-Consideradtion for deactivating the service by default has been that other tests run significantly faster when this service is deactivated.
+Consideration for deactivating the service by default has been that other tests run significantly faster when this service is deactivated.

 The ddev setup comes with a selenium-chrome container, codeception and some